-- · All Boiler zones are turned off. - The boiler will operate to maintain the Setpoint temperature as set in the Adjust menu, or as set on the tekmarNet[®] Setpoint control if one is being used.
+- · All Boil zones are turned off. - The Mix device is ramped down to a minimum level. - The boiler will operate to maintain the Setpoint temperature as set in the Adjust menu, or as set on the tekmarNet® Setpoint control if one is being used.